Interactive Brokers vs Citi Self Invest (2024)

 Margin

-Margin accounts at Interactive Brokers pay anywhere from 6.83% to 7.83% for borrowed money, depending on the commission schedule chosen and the margin balance.
+Interactive Brokers charges margin interest ranging from 6.33% to 7.33% depending on the commission plan and margin balance.
 Citi Self Invest only offers cash accounts.

 Winner: Interactive Brokers